Go Foam Free With Us!

 Go Foam Free began in 2015, when entrepreneurial brothers Bal & Sarj Sabharwal became aware of the sheer volume of foam products used while attending a local, annual, one-day-event.
 It was an event that both had attended since their childhood as far back as the early 80’s.
 Both brothers being engineers, businessmen, and community activists, quickly realized the impact of how this one event was generating mass amounts of non-degradable waste.
 This single event saw nearly half a million visitors attend and those attendees consumed food served on and with millions pieces of foam and related products.
 It was a calling that both felt they had to answer.

 Our mission is to create a world community that follows this example of awareness and change.
 To cultivate sustainable solutions with considerations given to environmental and social impact!

 Going Foam Free

-In it’s first year alone, the campaign’s goal was to create an awareness, much like the one the two brothers had, but for the community in general as to the impacts of using foam and the possible alternatives.
-The campaigns was a huge success and the community responded and in the rst year alone hundreds of thousands of items were replaced with better options.
+In its first year, the campaign’s goal was to create an awareness, much like the one the two brothers had, but for the community in general as to the impacts of using foam and the possible alternatives.
+The campaigns was a huge success and the community responded and in the first year alone hundreds of thousands of items were replaced with better options.

 Gofoamfree would like to take what was started with the Vaisakhi inititative and apply it to other sources that rely on the use of foam and foam related products.